A common misconception is that in a batch file, you can paste commands as if you typed them in a console window. So after a line that executes

 echo Starting WinSCP winscp.com /log=winscp.log /ini=nul /command ^ "open sftp://username:firstname.lastname@example.org/" ^ "put d:\examplefile.txt" ^ "exit" echo WinSCP finished

-Many examples on this site, as well as batch file template generated by WinSCP, use new-line escaping using caret sign
+Many examples on this site (including the one above), as well as batch file template generated by WinSCP, use new-line escaping using the caret symbol

 ^ to allow wrapping a long command line to multiple lines for a better readability:

 winscp.com /log=winscp.log /ini=nul /command ^ "open sftp://username:email@example.com/" ^ "get *" ^ "exit"

 When reusing/modifying such script, users frequently find that WinSCP seemingly stops processing the commands in a middle or behaves strangely.

 This is commonly caused by an improper syntax of the new-line escaping in the batch file (and as such is not WinSCP issue at all).
 For the new-line escaping to work as expected, the caret symbol